The beginning of a better financial future

 In practice, this is often easier said than done, but building a budget may help.
 It is sensible to make a list of all your outgoings each month, including bills, rent or mortgage payments, debts you owe from loans or credit cards, as well as the amount you normally spend on groceries and other regular expenditure.

 You can then prioritise these outgoings to minimise the risk of anything that could damage your credit rating.
-As a rule, prioritise anything (for example: debt, rent or mortgage repayments) that could have consequences for you or your credit score if you fail to pay them.
 Pay particular attention to larger debts or those with higher APR; paying them off first might reduce the overall amount of interest you have to pay.

 If your outgoings are greater than your income, then this is potentially risky, and it would be sensible to address this by either an increase in income, or a reduction in your outgoings to restore the balance.
 The first can be difficult, but there is usually something you can do about the second one – from changing utility providers and shopping at cheaper supermarkets to switching to a more economical car, there's usually some way to squeeze a bit more out of every month.